XAdanM/XAdamM.github.io/content/posts/gitea-actually-joins-the-fediverse.md

 Even though this was an important milestone, things weren't that great under the surface though.
 The code quality? 🤢 No integration tests, no UI for federated following, and best of all, federated following only worked for users on the same instance, which kind of defeats the point of federated following.
 Don't even think about federating with Mastodon...

 An even bigger obstacle loomed ahead though.
 [Go-Fed] is *quite* the complicated library and its binary size comes out to be a whooping 20MB, or a quarter of Gitea's current binary size.
-So yeah, Go-Fed isn't the nicest or leanest library out there, and we couldn't go on with using it for Gitea (although other projects like Owncast and WriteFreely have went ahead and stomached the extra 20MB).
+So yeah, Go-Fed isn't the nicest or leanest library out there, and we couldn't go on with using it for Gitea (although other projects like Owncast and WriteFreely have gone ahead and stomached the extra 20MB).

 During May, I was also busy with other things, so my Gitea federation work went on hiatus for a while... until we realized that there's actually another Go ActivityPub library, [go-ap](https://github.com/go-ap) out there mostly under the radar!
 It's at a much earlier stage of development than Go-Fed, but manages to squeeze the same functionality in 5% the binary size of Go-Fed.
 Yeah, that's right, 5%!